lewismj/cucumber/plugin.md

 The Cucumber plugin provides a new sbt command, allowing you to run just your Cucumber tests using `sbt cucumber`.
 You need to add the following to your `plugins.sbt` file.

+## Dependency Information

 ```scala
  addSbtPlugin("com.waioeka.sbt" % "cucumber-plugin" % "0.1.7")

 ```

+Note, the latest version of the plugin built using SBT 1.0.2.

 ### Cucumber Plugin Example